florianvonunold/DYME/README.md

 ## DYME
 #### A Dynamic Metric for Dialog Modeling Learned from Human Conversations
-This repository contains the code and pre-trained models for the conference paper 'DYME: A Dynamic Metric for Dialog Modeling Learned from Human Conversations', which was published at the 28th International Conference on Neural Information Processing 2021 (ICONIP 2021).
+This repository contains the code and pre-trained models for the conference paper [DYME: A Dynamic Metric for Dialog Modeling Learned from Human Conversations](https://doi.org/10.1007/978-3-030-92307-5_30), published at the 28th International Conference on Neural Information Processing 2021 (ICONIP 2021).
 DYME is a BERT-based approach to model the change of utterance metrics within dialogs.
 The code in this repository allows you to train DYME, a neural network that predicts the utterance metrics of the next sentence for given a dialog.

 ![How DYME works](docs/DYME.gif)
+*DYME uses the textual context (= the words of the sentences) and the metric context (= numbers characterizing the sentences) of a given dialog to predict the metrics of the dialog's continuation at a given prediction position q.
+In this example, DYME takes the dialog up to the seventh utterance as input and predicts the metrics for utterance eight.
+The metric question, for example, indicates whether the given utterance contains both a question word and a question mark.*

 ## Repository structure